The 3 “Rs” of Sentencing Storytelling.

 So, let’s dig in.

-Reasons: Explain the “why” of the case.
+Revelation: Explains the “why” of the case.

-One example of an effective “reasons” story would be a client who knowingly perpetrates fraud while under control of an abusive, manipulative spouse.
+One example of an effective “revelation” story would be a client who knowingly perpetrates fraud while under control of an abusive, manipulative spouse.
 Another may be the client who commits a violent act but suffers from a traumatic brain injury that compromises decision-making and impulse control.

 Relativity: Compare the client, his culpability, or potential punishment to other relevant groups of people.